katesroad/-Build-a-Recommendation-System/principles/REAME.md

 >1.
 Seperation of concerns
 >2.
 One method has single responsibility
 >3.
-Build something which you already has confidence in
+Build something based on which you already has confidence in